 So their fate was sealed the moment they took the bite out of Satan’s seductive bait.
 But God’s Judgment upon Satan was that “One” was to come, destroying his works and satisfying God’s Justice and decree of eternal judgment.

 Through God’s plan of redemption, the works of the devil would be destroyed with a fatal blow with the Savior’s atoning sacrifice, making the path to eternal life possible for all who believe.

 (Genesis 3, 3:15, Hebrews 2:6-8, Romans 5:9, Revelation 6:15,3:7-10)

 Because God is a Just and Holy God, He must punish sin.
 God’s sealed proclamation concerning the consequences of sin is irrevocable, but the shed blood and broken body of Jesus Christ, has made a way of escape for all who place their faith in Him.
 There is no other rescue plan but God’s.
-Since He was the One who decreed it, He is the only one who can provide the solution to the ultimate consequence which is eternal separation, punishment and death.
+Since He was the One who decreed it, He is the only one who can provide the solution to the ultimate consequence which is eternal separation, punishment and death as the consequence of sinning against a Holy God.
 (Romans 6:23)

 The Provocation of Jealousy

 Satan’s jealousy permeates the minds of those who reject God and His righteousness.
 Beginning with Abel’s death by the hand of his brother, and throughout biblical history, the same has been true; jealousy provokes the unbeliever to murder those who are righteous.
 (Genesis 4)

 During the time of Noah when the sins of mankind multiplied, God made a proclamation concerning bringing about their destruction.
 Noah believed God and was obedient in building an Ark, whereby, he and his family and many animals were saved.